 - 1. Strip 1/4-5/16inch(6-8mm) insulation from the cable end and crimp a ferrule to the cable ends. - 2.
 Route the battery power cable, connect positive to BAT+, negative to BAT-. - 3.
-Secure the conduit fitting to the enclosure using the counter nut. - 4.
-Crimp the ferrules into the stripped and fasten the battery positive and negative cables into the battery bus according to the markings. - 5.
+Secure the conduit fitting to the enclosure using the lock nut. - 4.
+Fasten the battery positive and negative crimped cables into the battery bus according to the markings. - 5.
 Fix the cable gland in place.